OpenGene/repaq/README.md

   -r, --rfq_to_compare         the RFQ file to be compared with the input.
 This option is only used in compare mode. (string [=])
   -j, --json_compare_result    the file to store the comparison result.
 This is optional since the result is also printed on STDOUT. (string [=])

+# other options
+  -t, --thread                 thread number for xz compression.
+No effect when the output is not a .xz file.
+Higher thread num means higher speed and lower compression ratio.
+1~16, default 1. (int [=1])

   -?, --help                   print this message
 ```